Chinese numismatic charm: Good luck charms

 Chinese "good luck" coins often contain inscriptions wishing for auspicious outcomes.

 Chinese numismatic "good luck charms" or "auspicious charms" are inscribed with various Chinese characters representing good luck and prosperity.
-There was popular belief in their strong effect and they were traditionally used in an effort to scare away evil and protect families.
+There was a popular belief in their strong effect, and they were traditionally used to scare away evil and protect families.
 They generally contain either four or eight characters wishing for good luck, good fortune, money, a long life, many children, and good results in the Imperial examination system.
 Some of these charms used images or visual puns to make a statement wishing for prosperity and success.
-Some feature pomegranates which symbolise the desire for successful and skilled male children, to strengthen the family and continue its lineage.
+Some feature pomegranates, which symbolise the desire for successful, skilled male children to strengthen the family and continue its lineage.

-Another common theme on Chinese numismatic charms are rhinoceroses.
-Its depiction is associated with happiness, because the Chinese words for "rhinoceros" and "happiness" are both pronounced xi.
-The rhinoceros became extinct in Southern China during the ancient period and the animal became enshrined in myth, with legends that the stars in the sky were being reflected in the veins and patterns of a rhinoceros horn.
-The horn of the rhinoceros was believed to emit a vapour that could penetrate bodies water, traverse the skies and open channels to communicate directly with the spirits.
+Another common theme in Chinese numismatic charms is a rhinoceros.
+Its depiction is associated with happiness because the Chinese words for "rhinoceros" and "happiness" are both pronounced xi.
+The rhinoceros became extinct in Southern China during the ancient period, and the animal became enshrined in myth, with legends that the stars in the sky were reflected in the veins and patterns of a rhinoceros' horn.
+The horn of the rhinoceros was believed to emit a vapour that could penetrate bodies of water, traverse the skies, and open channels for direct communication with the spirits.

-A number of good luck charms contain inscriptions such as téng jiāo qǐ fèng (騰蛟起鳳, "a dragon soaring and a phoenix dancing" which is a reference to a story of Wang Bo), lián shēng guì zǐ (連生貴子, "May there be the birth of one honorable son after another"), and zhī lán yù shù (芝蘭玉樹, "A Talented and Noble Young Man").
+Some good luck charms contain inscriptions such as téng jiāo qǐ fèng (騰蛟起鳳, "a dragon soaring and a phoenix dancing" which is a reference to a story of Wang Bo), lián shēng guì zǐ (連生貴子, "May there be the birth of one honorable son after another"), and zhī lán yù shù (芝蘭玉樹, "A Talented and Noble Young Man").

 Safe journey charms

 Safe journey charms are a major category of Chinese numismatic charms, which were produced out of a concern for personal safety while traveling.
-One side would usually have an inscription wishing for the holder of the charm to be granted a safe journey, while the other would have common talisman themes such as the Bagua, weapons, and stars.
+One side would usually have an inscription wishing the holder of the charm a safe journey, while the other would feature common talisman themes such as the Bagua, weapons, and stars.
 It is believed that the Boxers used safe journey charms as badges of membership during their rebellion against the Manchu Qing dynasty.